 I understand that love doesn’t have to be wonderful all the time, it doesn’t have to feel amazing (sometimes it does feel amazing), and sometimes it can be boring or downright difficult.

 I have put really strong boundaries around my trumpet playing.
 I still get hired to perform and I am still a teacher but just like love, I make trumpet playing my own before I share it with others.
 The most heartbreaking thing concerning my trumpet playing is that I have had to accept that it was not my dream.
 My dream, unfortunately, was being enough.
-I’m going to try and see if I can commit to playing the trumpet without the unhealthy drive of validation seeking.
+Now that my priority is taking care of myself as a person, my trumpet playing can sit comfortably in the diminished role of adding to what is already a joyful life, instead of being the key to my survival, my lovability, or my happiness.

-Exercising is still the worst, but I have returned to jogging.
-I don’t have to train for a half marathon, and I don’t even need to jog more than 3 or 4 miles.
-I’m only doing it so that I go to sleep easier.
+Exercising is still the worst, but I have returned to it.
+I don’t have to train for a half marathon and I don’t need to join Beach Body.
+I’m only exercising so that I have deeper sleep.
 I still eat healthy meals and I allow myself a certain amount of sugar (20-30g) every day if I want it.
 Food and exercise are for nurturing and I don’t give a damn what I look like or how much I weigh at the end of the day.

 Leon Seltzer, “From Parent Pleasing to People Pleasing” Psychology Today